 NS: Patients today have more options, more access, and the power to go online to take charge of their own healthcare.
 This is a pendulum swing from the days in which patients usually followed through on whatever referral their doctor made.
-Or they only had access to advice from friends or family members.
+Or they only had access to advise from friends or family members.
 That still exists, of course.
 And we know that there are many practices that still do a lot of referral business as a primary source of new patient acquisition.
-But the immediate availability of online information has given more control to patients, and is where the greatest opportunities exist for doctors today.
+But the immediate availability of online information has given more control to patients and is where the greatest opportunities exist for doctors today.
 And most patients, in fact, are acting as organized educated shoppers.
 They’re searching for doctors online instead of relying solely on referrals.

-Continuum: So, what is it about a particular practice that puts it on a patient’s short list?
+Continuum: So, what is it about a particular practice that puts it on a patient’s shortlist?

 NS: Patients are putting a very high priority on convenience — something we’re seeing consistently in research.
 For example, there was a 2019 report from NRC Health where patients listed convenience and access to care as the most important factor in their decision-making.
 It was named by more patients than anything else on the list.

 Curious enough, quality of care was listed fifth on the list.
 Why is that?
 Quality has become a set expectation in visiting any doctor’s office, so patients are looking for differentiators.
 In that same report, 80% of patients said they would switch providers for convenience factors alone.
 They’re assessing doctors before making appointments and putting a huge reliance on patient reviews.
-In a PatientPop survey we conducted this year, 70% of patients said they found a positive reputation to be very or extremely important when they’re in the process of deciding on a doctor.
+In a PatientPop survey, we conducted this year, 70% of patients said they found a positive reputation to be very or extremely important when they’re in the process of deciding on a doctor.
 So they’re going to look at those reviews, they’re going to want to know a lot about your practice and they have high expectations about what customer service means now in healthcare.

 Continuum: What is the “secret sauce” for getting a consumer’s attention when they’re online looking for a provider?